Hawaii: Percentage surviving

 Percentage surviving to certain ages in Hawaii in 2019.
-Life expectancy in this state is one of the highest in the US: before COVID-19 it was 81.60 years.
+Life expectancy in this state is one of the highest in the U.S.: before COVID-19 it was 81.60 years.

 The percentage surviving, is the percent of the population that would survive to certain age, if their life conditions in a given year, were extrapolated to their whole life.
 Data for 2019.